Skip to content

 Read more about pug wheelchairs here

 You can read more about pug wheelchairs here.
-Some owners like to use Maximus Skates with wheelchairs - they’re basically like little roller skates for your pug - to help keep the back legs gliding along the ground.
+Some owners like to use Maximus Skates with wheelchairs - they’re essentially like little roller skates for your pug - to help keep their back legs gliding along the ground.

-So a wheelchair, in conjunction with physiotherapy and hydrotherapy can be very helpful in maintaining muscles and cardiovascular health.
+So a wheelchair, in conjunction with physiotherapy and hydrotherapy can be very helpful in maintaining muscles and cardiovascular health in your pug.

 You may also need to protect your dog’s rear paws because of any knuckling or scuffing of the skin caused by the pug myelopathy.
 There are boots specifically designed to protect the tops of the paws from the skin scraping caused by knuckling.

-Maximus PawsUp are boots specifically designed to help correct knuckling while they’re being worn.
-They can make a significant difference.
-Your pug might really benefit from wearing these.
+Maximus PawsUp are boots specifically designed to help correct knuckling while they’re being worn, they can make a really significant difference and we see many pugs benefit from wearing these.
 They can also be worn when using a wheelchair.

-Pug Myelopathy is often accompanied by urinary incontinence.
-Waterproof bedding and washable incontinence pads for around the house can save a lot of work.
+Degenerative Myelopathy is often accompanied by urinary incontinence.
+Waterproof bedding and washable incontinence pads for around the house can save a lot of work and helps maintain your pug’s hygiene.

-Weight management is also key.
-Ensure your dog is maintaining the correct weight by checking their receiving the appropriate nutrition for their age and weight.
+Good weight management and a balanced diet is also key.
+Ensure your dog is maintaining the correct weight by checking they are receiving the appropriate nutrition for their breed, age and activities levels.

 Read more about Pug Myelopathy here